MaterializeInc/materialize/doc/user/content/cli.md

 The `materialized` [Docker image](/install/#docker) instead uses a listen address of `0.0.0.0:6875` by default, in accordance with Docker conventions.

-### Compaction window

-The `--logical-compaction-window` option specifies the duration of time for which Materialize is required to maintain full historical detail in its [arrangements][api-indexes].
-Note that compaction happens lazily, so Materialize may retain more historical detail than requested, but it will never retain less.

-The value of the option is any valid SQL [interval](/sql/types/interval) string, like `10ms` (10 milliseconds) or `1min 30s` (1 minute, 30
-seconds).
-The special value `off` disables logical compaction and corresponds to an unboundedly large duration.

-The logical compaction window ends at the current time and extends backwards in time for the configured duration.
-The default window is 1 millisecond.

-See the [Deployment section](/ops/optimization/#compaction) for guidance on tuning the compaction window.

 ### Log filter